gts-conqueror/Rhandum_Archive_of_Talents/README.md

   Silence before song.
 Restraint before crescendo.

 Many mechanics are structured around **setup and delayed impact**, reinforcing a support-forward identity that rewards foresight rather than reaction.
-Effects unfold in **phases, not bursts**, allowing opponents time to read the play and respond—keeping balance intact in a fast-paced game.
+Effects unfold in **phases, not bursts**, allowing opponents time to read the play and respond keeping balance intact in a fast-paced game.

 ---